takiyu/tinyndarray/README.md

 TinyNdArray supports only float array.
 In the following Python code `dtype=float32` is omitted, and in C++ code assuming `using namespace tinyndarray;` is declared.

+For more detail, please see declarations in top of the header file.

 ### Copy behavior

 Copy behavior of NdArray is shallow copy which is same as NumPy.